 Missouri

-The My Food Service License Missouri Certified Food Protection Manager (CFPM) course provides food safety training, exams, and educational materials to foodservice managers.
+My Food Service License provides food safety training, exams, and educational materials to foodservice managers.

-The program blends the latest FDA Food Code, food safety research, and years of food sanitation training experience.
-Managers learn to implement essential food safety practices and create a culture of food safety.
-All content and materials are based on actual job tasks identified by foodservice industry experts.
+The My Food Service License Certified Food Protection Manager course teaches students how to implement essential food safety practices to create a food safety culture.
+All content and materials are based on actual job tasks identified by food service subject matter experts.

 Enroll Now - Food Managers